connectivecpp/wait-queue/README.md

 Thanks go to [Louis Langholtz](https://github.com/louis-langholtz) for adding DBC (Design by Contract) asserts and comments.

+Concepts and various type constraints have been added.
+Enhancements are always appreciated.

 ## Generated Documentation

 The generated Doxygen documentation for `wait_queue` is [here](https://connectivecpp.github.io/wait-queue/).